Senior Gear Editor

 Cons: If you were hoping to pedal, this isn’t the bike for you

 Super73 was one of the first to do the “electric moped” style of electric bike, and the Super73-R Series takes the “electric bike” concept and stretches it as far along the spectrum towards “electric motorcycle” as possible.
-With a powerful headlight, big tires, and moto-esque looks, this electric bike was made for stylin’ not pedalin’.
+With a powerful headlight, big tires, and moto-esque looks, this electric bike was made for stylin’, not pedalin’.
 The bike ships as a class 2, with throttle and pedal assist up to 20mph, but through the app, you can crank things up to class 3 (which will take you to 28mph on pedal assist only) or the “unlocked mode” which opens up the throttle and pedal assist to achieve speeds of 30+, but is only intended for off-road use.

-A powerful motor provides smooth acceleration, and the ability to take a second rider on the back of the extended (and quite comfortable) seat.
+A powerful motor provides smooth acceleration and the ability to take a second rider on the back of the extended (and quite comfortable) seat.
 Another huge plus is the highly accurate battery monitoring.
 Battery percentage levels aren’t always the most accurate on ebikes and tend to drop quickly as they reach the end of their charge, but not these bikes, which is a huge boon for a ride that, under no circumstances, do you want to find yourself pedaling home without electrical assistance.

 However, we found the Super73-R lacking in a few features that elevated the Ride1Up Revv1 to our top-pick e-moped bike.
-For starters, the Revv1 is about $1,000 bucks cheaper, and you end up with a lot more bang for your buck as well, with turning signals and a bit more oomph when it comes to acceleration.
+For starters, the Revv1 is about $1,000 cheaper, and you end up with a lot more bang for your buck as well, with turning signals and a bit more oomph when it comes to acceleration.
 Furthermore, the screen on the Super73 is quite limited, so for additional ride-tracking, as well as swapping between classes/modes, you’ll need a smartphone with the Super73 app.
-And if you want to use the unlocked mode, you’ll need to activate it in the app whenever you turn the bike on (and it has a 5-minute automatic turn-off to preserve battery, which also triggers the need to re-activate offroad mode).
-That said, there are plenty of other options as well from Super73 that make great fat-tire electric bikes for just about anything, both bikes that take the moto concept even further, and those that tone it down a bit.
+And if you want to use the unlocked mode, you’ll need to activate it in the app whenever you turn the bike on (and it has a 5-minute automatic turn-off to preserve battery, which also triggers the need to re-activate off-road mode).
+That said, there are plenty of other options as well from Super73 that make great fat tire electric bikes for just about anything, both bikes that take the moto concept even further, and those that tone it down a bit.
 Check them out here.

 CHECK PRICE ON Super73